 The History of Argentine Tango in Cincinnati

-Richard Powers (who founded the Flying Cloud Academy in Cincinnati in 1978), began teaching early twentieth-century Ragtime Tango in the 80's and introduced current Argentine Tango sometime during that decade by bringing in Nora Dinzelbacher (of Buenos Aires) and her husband Raul Dinzelbacher to give tango lessons at the annual Vintage Dance Week hosted by the Flying Cloud Academy and the University of Cincinnati.
+1985 - Richard Powers (who founded the Flying Cloud Academy of Vintage Dance in Cincinnati in 1978), began teaching early twentieth-century Ragtime Tango in the 80's and introduced current Argentine Tango during that time by bringing in Nora Dinzelbacher (of Buenos Aires) and her husband Raul Dinzelbacher to give tango lessons at the annual Vintage Dance Week hosted by the Flying Cloud Academy and the University of Cincinnati.
 Raul passed away in 1990 at the age of 42, but Nora continued to visit Cincinnati, with George Guim as her partner, to teach tango here.